 Just as she was getting the hang of that whole scene a divorce brought her and her two daughters back to her home turf in Canada.
 She began writing for Tonic.com about all things good.
 It brought her back to issues she cares about: lives of girls and women around the globe; people in the aftermath of violence that don’t get enough attention; photography; and as always, unhesitatingly, the lives of her daughters.
 This is from where she now writes – this plateau of motherhood.
 She remains curious about the world, what it means to be a citizen of the planet, honouring our lives while at the same time knowing how lucky we are to be where we are, having what we have and knowing what we know.

-In her final year, Kendall finished two theses while living and working in Johannesburg, finishing her degree as South Africa held its first democratic elections.
+In her final year, Kendall finished two theses to finish her degree, while living and working in Johannesburg as South Africa held its first democratic elections.
 Through the development organization, Visions in Action, she was placed on the independent national newspaper, New Nation as a news photographer.
 The year was 1993 and as the country lurched toward democracy, Kendall had a front row seat, camera in hand, documenting history in the making.
-From this experience came her first book, Black Taxi: Shooting South Africa.